-Vulcan Value Partners Large Cap.
+Vulcan Value Partners Large Cap

 This portfolio strategy invests in companies with larger market capitalizations.
-Subject to price, any publicly-traded company with above average economics that is not "small" (as defined by the Russell 2000) would be a potential investment in this portfolio.
+Subject to price, any publicly-traded company with what we believe are above average economics that is not "small" (as defined by the Russell 2000) would be a potential investment in this portfolio.
 A core position is generally targeted to comprise 5% of the portfolio so that theoretically, Vulcan's clients would hold 20 positions diversified across various industries.
-However, it is very rare that enough companies are sufficiently discounted to warrant this level of concentration, so concentration will vary with the price to value ratio.
-Vulcan will invest client assets in positions as small as 1% of the portfolio when price to value ratios are higher.
+However, it is very rare that enough companies are sufficiently discounted in our opinion to warrant this level of concentration, so concentration will vary with the price to value ratio.
+Vulcan will invest client assets in positions as small as 1% of the portfolio when our estimate of price to value ratios are higher.
 Vulcan will not invest client assets in any business that is trading above its estimated fair value.

-Vulcan Value Partners Focus.
+Vulcan Value Partners Focus

 This portfolio strategy concentrates in what Vulcan believes are the most attractive companies.
 The portfolio will typically hold 7 to 14 companies.
-The Vulcan Value Partners Focus portfolio exists to enable the management and employees of Vulcan to overweight their personal capital in what are believed to be Vulcan's most attractive ideas, and to afford Vulcan's clients the opportunity to do the same.
+The Vulcan Value Partners Focus portfolio exists to enable the management and employees of Vulcan to overweight their personal capital in what we believe to be Vulcan's most attractive ideas, and to afford Vulcan's clients the opportunity to do the same.

-Vulcan Value Partners Focus Plus.
-This portfolio strategy mirrors the Vulcan Focus strategy, but uses options to further reduce risk.
-Vulcan does not intend to employ any leverage in this portfolio, but will utilize options to sell volatility when it is expensive and buy volatility when it is cheap.
-Vulcan will focus on options that give Vulcan's clients the right to buy or sell stock in companies at prices that Vulcan would buy or sell anyway, and will generate revenue for the account through the option premiums.
-Vulcan only intends to purchase, as opposed to sell, options under rare circumstances, and to continue to focus on reducing risk through the purchase of qualifying companies at attractive prices.
+Vulcan Value Partners Focus Plus

+This portfolio strategy mirrors the Vulcan Focus strategy, but uses options to further manage risk.
+Vulcan does not intend to employ any leverage in this portfolio, but will utilize options to sell volatility when we believe it is expensive and buy volatility when we think it is cheap.
+Vulcan will focus on options that give Vulcan's clients the right to buy or sell stock in companies at prices that Vulcan would most likely buy or sell anyway, and generate revenue for the account through the option premiums.
+Vulcan only intends to purchase, as opposed to sell, options under rare circumstances, and to continue to focus on managing risk through the purchase of companies that meet our qualifications for investment at what we believe are attractive prices.

-Vulcan Value Partners Small Cap.
+Vulcan Value Partners Small Cap

 This portfolio strategy invests in companies with smaller market capitalizations.
-While Vulcan does not have any defined cutoffs, Vulcan uses the Russell 2000 as a guide to define small cap, and any small publicly-traded company with above average economics would be a potential investment in this portfolio.
+While Vulcan does not have any defined cutoffs, Vulcan uses the Russell 2000 as a guide to define small cap, and any small publicly-traded company with what we believe are above average economics would be a potential investment in this portfolio.
 As with the Vulcan Large Cap strategy, a core position in this portfolio is generally targeted to comprise 5% of the portfolio so that theoretically, the portfolio would hold 20 positions diversified across various industries.
-However, it is very rare that enough companies are sufficiently discounted to warrant this level of concentration, so concentration will vary with the price to value ratio.
-Vulcan will invest client assets in positions as small as 1% of the portfolio when price to value ratios are higher.
+However, it is very rare that enough companies are sufficiently discounted in our opinion to warrant this level of concentration, so concentration will vary with the price to value ratio.
+Vulcan will invest client assets in positions as small as 1% of the portfolio when our estimate of price to value ratios are higher.
 Vulcan will not invest client assets in any business that is trading above its estimated fair value.